thomasgrusz/sysadmin_cheatsheets/git.md

 git remote show ORIGIN
 ```

-When using SSH to push to github, make sure the SSH protocol is defined for exchange with the remote repo.
+When using SSH to push to github, make sure 'SSH' is the protocol defined for exchange with the remote repo.
 Check with: `git remote -v`

 The output should be: